Updated July 10th, 2026

 - Undergraduate students may use CSE graduate-level courses towards their major requirements, but may need a petition if they have taken the equivalent/similar undergraduate course.

-- Undergraduate students must get instructor's permission and departmental approval (EASy request) to enroll in a graduate course.
+- Undergraduate students must get instructor's permission and departmental approval (TEA request) to enroll in a graduate course.

 - Computer Science and Engineering